Jooc/Jooc/README.md

 🍃

-Yesterday's history is etched in technology. <br />
-Today's treasure lies in unmet demand. <br />
+We were born to pursue knowledge, <br />
-And with code we scribe the future. <br />
+for we were born with nought <br />

 🍂